paulin/mattpaulin/_posts/2025-12-20-bsss-updated-rules-and-allocation.md

 It is a bridge between ambiguity and formality.
 Assuming success then you can transition to something more formal like a captable and preferred shares.
 But until then it can just be a spreadsheet.

 ---

 ## Bonus
-I did build this into my system on (The Idea Is)
+I did build this into my system on [The Idea Is](https://theideais.com) in case you want to use it when you get to the implementation level.

 ---